definename/unix-dev/README.md

 gcc main.c
 ```

-Set the name of the output binary file with `-o` flag:
+Sets the name of the output binary file with `-o` flag and creates binary file with given name `program`:
 ```
 gcc -o program main.c
 ```